NabeelSohail-30/NodeJs-ExpressJs-Basic-to-Adavnce-Course-Outline/README.md

 # Course Outline:

 # Module 1: Introduction to Node.js and Express
--What is Node.js?
+- What is Node.js?
--Advantages of Node.js
+- Advantages of Node.js
--Introduction to Express
+- Introduction to Express
--Setting up the environment
+- Setting up the environment

 # Module 2: Building Basic Server-Side Applications
--Understanding the Request/Response Cycle
+- Understanding the Request/Response Cycle
--Creating a basic web server
+- Creating a basic web server
--Handling GET and POST requests
+- Handling GET and POST requests
--Working with templates and views
+- Working with templates and views

 # Module 3: Advanced Routing and Middleware
--Route handling and URL parameters
+- Route handling and URL parameters
--Middleware functions and their use cases
+- Middleware functions and their use cases
--Error handling and debugging techniques
+- Error handling and debugging techniques

 # Module 4: Building RESTful APIs
--Introduction to RESTful APIs
+- Introduction to RESTful APIs
--Building a basic RESTful API
+- Building a basic RESTful API
--Handling CRUD operations
+- Handling CRUD operations
--Working with JSON data
+- Working with JSON data

 # Module 5: Database Integration with Express
--Introduction to databases
+- Introduction to databases
--Connecting to databases
+- Connecting to databases
--Querying databases
+- Querying databases
--Using an ORM (Object-Relational Mapping) library
+- Using an ORM (Object-Relational Mapping) library

 # Module 6: Authentication and Authorization
--Understanding Authentication and Authorization -Building a secure login system
+- Understanding Authentication and Authorization
+- Building a secure login system
--Using Passport.js for authentication
+- Using Passport.js for authentication
--Implementing role-based access control
+- Implementing role-based access control

 # Module 7: Deployment and Scaling
--Introduction to Deployment
+- Introduction to Deployment
--Deploying an Express application
+- Deploying an Express application
--Scaling an Express application
+- Scaling an Express application
--Using a load balancer for scaling
+- Using a load balancer for scaling

 # Module 8: Advanced Concepts
--WebSockets and real-time applications
+- WebSockets and real-time applications
--Building a Chat Application using Socket.io -Streaming data with Express
+- Building a Chat Application using Socket.io
+- Streaming data with Express
--Testing and Debugging an Express application
+- Testing and Debugging an Express application

 # Project Ideas